 How to Find Great Books to Read

 I’ve always been drawn towards canonical literature rather than the bestsellers list.
-This is partly because I’m a snob, but also as you’re more likely to be guaranteed a seminal work if you pick a novel which has been critically lauded over the decades or centuries.
+This is partly because I can be a bit snobbish at times, but also as you’re far more likely to be guaranteed a seminal work if you pick a novel which has been critically lauded over decades or centuries.

 Madame Bovary, for instance, is far more likely to appeal to you than 50 Shades of Grey.
 Why?
 Well, the former was written by a genius and his novel is recognised as a classic.
-The latter is a tawdry pile of crap which was written by an imbecile.
+The latter is a tawdry pile of crap written by someone who could do a lot better.
 Ignore the fact it’s sold so well – Madame Bovary is the one for you.